April 25, 2022

 How can I see in Sell if I'm on Oauth2?

 In the Sell Settings under Calendars you can check which icon you have for your Microsoft account.
 If you have your Exchange calendar integrated with Sell and can see the Exchange icon, it means you are still on basic auth and your account is affected.
-For more information see Connecting your Microsoft Exchange calendar with Sell.
+For more information see Connecting your Microsoft 365 calendar with Sell.

-If you have integrated your Microsoft Office 365 calendar with Sell, and can see the Microsoft Office 365 icon, that means you are using OAuth2 and you do not need to do anything and your calendars will continue to synchronize.
+If you have integrated your Microsoft 365 calendar with Sell, and can see the Microsoft 365 icon, that means you are using OAuth2 and you do not need to do anything and your calendars will continue to synchronize.

 How can I authorize my Microsoft account for OAuth2 if I’m eligible for cloud authorization?